What went so badly wrong at Facebook

 In 2018, it was rocked by the Cambridge Analytica fiasco, which involved the selling of tens of millions of Facebook users' personal data to political data firm Cambridge Analytica, without their consent, with the information later used to influence voter behaviour during the 2016 US election (although the breach was not known at the time).

-Facebook was ultimately slapped with a $5 billion fine as a result of the largest data scandal in its history.
+Facebook was ultimately slapped with a US$5 billion fine as a result of the largest data scandal in its history.

 In 2018, it emerged the platform had also been used by anti-Rohingya accounts to incite genocide against the Muslim Rohingya community in Myanmar.